davidlday/uebersicht-theming/README.md

 #############################
 ```

-I also implelement the refresh ettings here to keep all the configurable stuff in one place.
+I also implelement the refresh settings here to keep all the configurable stuff in one place.
 Here's how it looks together:

 ```coffee
 #############################